These are the requirements for celebrating a Baptism at St. Pius X:

 [email protected]

-If you are seeking Confirmation for your child who is older than high school age or for yourself please contact Genevieve Constantino at [email protected] or 425 512 2308 for RCIA Program
+If you are seeking Confirmation for your child who is older than high school age or for yourself please contact Stephanie Moran, Director of our RCIA Program.

 For information about Confirmation policies in the Archdiocese of Seattle and more resources click here